pocomane/brewed-in-the-apocalypse/bita.md

 Alice - Actually I like it.
 OK, LET'S START.
 ```

-# Adapt the system to you games
+# Adapt the system to your games

-THIS SECTION IS IN A VERY PRELIMINARY STAGE

-This game system is mainly composed of two parts:
+The game system is mainly composed of three parts:

 - The mechanical rules for resolve the rolls, with traits and harms
-- The scenarist handling of the session
+- The scenarist moves for handling of the session
+- All the other moves

+The last one make sense only if both the first two point are used, so it does
+not make sense to adapt it to other systems.
+Maybe you can just take inspiration,
+but it strongly depends on what effect you want to achieve, so there are no
+hint here.

-To use the mechanics with other way of being a GM, a.k.a.
-Game Master (that is
+To use the mechanics with other way of being a GM (the Game Master, that is
-what the Scenarist is after all), just ignore anything about the moves (both of
+what the Scenarist is after all), just ignore anything about the scenarist or
-the scenarist and the player): the Game Master will tell when make a roll,
+player moves the, GM will tell when make a roll, which traits are relevant, when
-which trait to use, when mark an harm, etc.
+delete an harm, etc. according to the target system.

 Instead, to use the Scenarist system with other mechanics, map the check in
 that system to the three outcome Success, Failure and twist.
-For example,
+For example, in a
-in a d20 system you can see a roll equal to the threshold +/- 1 to be a
+d20 system you can see a roll equal to the threshold +/- 2 to be a twist,
-twist, higher is a Success, lower a failure.
-The only other thing you have
+higher is a Success, lower a failure.
+The only other thing you have to decide
-to decide is what to do instead of giving an harm but probably your system
+is what to do instead of giving an harm or a change a tag, but probably your
-still have a way to handle the status changes (that is what the harms are after
+system still have a way to handle the status changes (that is what the harms
-all).
+and tags are after all).
+Just remember that when the scenarist have to change a
+tag, ey can also consume or assign new objects to the player, since in the
+original game the tags were used to that purpose too.

 If you have a critic success or fail system you have to add some Scenarist move
 like "On critical success, give award" and "On critical fail, make the __Make
 the worst happen__ still worse".
+Again, this depend too much on the target
-There are no ready recipe here.
+game, so no ready recipe here neither.

 # Master less or Master full